KeyboardKit/KeyboardKit/README.md

 [Read more here][Audio-Feedback].

+## Localization

+KeyboardKit supports multiple locales.
+You can easily implement and inject your own localized services if the library doesn't support your specific locale.

+[Read more here][Localization]

+## Resources & Assets

+KeyboardKit comes with colors and images that makes it really easy to create native-looking, dazzling keyboards.

+[Read more here][Resources]

 ## Extensions

-KeyboardKit comes with many keyboard-specific extensions.
+KeyboardKit comes with many keyboard-specific extensions, like providing the text document proxy with powerful, otherwise missing functionalty.
 Check out the demo apps and source code for examples and more information.

 ## Demo Applications

-This repository contains two demo apps that demonstrate different keyboard types, like `alphabetical` (lower/uppercased and caps locked), `numerical`, `symbols`, `emojis` and `images`.
+This repository contains a demo app that demonstrates different keyboards, like `alphabetical` (lowercased, uppercased and capslocked), `numerical`, `symbols`, `emojis` and `images`.

-* `KeyboardKitDemoKeyboard` uses `UIKit` to implement various keyboards that mimics system keyboards.
-* `KeyboardKitDemoKeyboard_SwiftUI` uses `SwiftUI` to implement the same keyboards in another way.

-The demo apps are not intended to be production ready keyboards, but rather to give you inspiration to how you can build your own keyboards.
+The demo app is not intended to be production ready or provide pixel perfection, but rather to give you inspiration to how you can build your own keyboards.

-To run the demo app, open and run the `KeyboardKit.xcodeproj` project, then enable the keyboards under system settings.
-Don't forget to enable full access to support all features, like audio and haptic feedback.
+To run the demo app, open and run the `Demo/Demo.xcodeproj` project, then enable the keyboards under system settings.
+Enable full access to support all features, like audio and haptic feedback.

 ## Contact me